-All students must have an approved site to complete their practicum/internship.
-In the event that a site is not approved and not on the affiliated site list, students must either 1) drop the course, 2) have the site coordinator fill out an application for affiliation and wait for approval, or 3) secure another affiliated site.
-Students may not see clients at a site until it is approved.
+All students must have an approved site to complete their practicum/internship by the first week of class.
+In the event that a site is not approved and not on the affiliated site list, students must either: (a) drop the course or (b) secure another affiliated site.
+Stude approved by the clinical experience committee and UTSA.